yungxramoz/tabletop-gather/README.md

 _(All commands are to be run from the root of the repository.
 Nx specific commands can be run from anywhere in the repository.)_

+1. If you haven't already: pull the latest postgres image with `docker pull postgres:latest` at the time of writing, this is version 16.0

-1. Install dependencies with `npm ci`.
+2. Install dependencies with `npm ci`.

-2. Start the frontend with `nx serve frontend`.
+3. Start the frontend with `nx serve frontend`.
 Open your browser and navigate to http://localhost:4200/

 > This will launch an angular dev server with hot reloading enabled.
 Don't worry about building the app, Nx will take care of dependent tasks and build order.

-3. Start the backend with `nx serve backend`.
+4. Start the backend with `nx serve backend`.
 The backend will be available at http://localhost:8080/

 > This will - via `docker-compose` - launch a preconfigured postgres container and the backend application container.
 > It might take a minute or two if you're doing this the first time, especially if you don't have the postgres image locally yet.